danielcharrua/secure-encrypted-form/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a secure form in your website that uses OpenPGP encription to secure sensitive communications.
+This plugin adds a secure form in your website that uses OpenPGP encryption to secure sensitive communications.

 == Description ==